BAMeScience/Mistle/Discussion.md

 * why are my results different
 * how do they check mz-difference in search and why
 * weird bin numbers, where does the + 1 come from
+* using sqrt(x) to deemphasize dominant peaks -> does spectrast do this with Prosit output too, if so, does that make sense?
+* spectraST dot-bias = 0.0 for all psms.
+* BIG Q: peak neighbor-spanning for both query target spectra, or which one??